qubelka/book-forum/README.md

 [Heroku link](https://fast-ravine-81652.herokuapp.com/)

+### Project status

+All the features defined during the first week have been implemented.
+More precise description of each feature can be found below in the section [How to use?](#how-to-use)

 ### Intro

 Book forum is a web application which has the basic forum functionality: there are some predefined